 - Your snake will have a runny nose and will sneeze because of it

-- Your snake will breathe with their mouth open, as they’re having trouble breathing through their nose
+- Your snake will breathe with its mouth open, as it’s having trouble breathing through its nose

 What causes a snake respiratory infection?
-Your snake may have lung mites or lungworms, which can damage lung tissue and exacerbate pneumonia/respiratory infections.
+Your snake may have lung mites or lungworms, which can damage the lung tissue and exacerbate pneumonia and respiratory infections.

-It’s also made worse if your snake’s environment is too wet and too cold.
-So, first things first, make sure you’re keeping your snake at the right temperature.
+It’s made worse if your snake’s environment is too wet and cold.
+So, make sure you’re keeping your snake at the right temperature.
 Next, take your snake to a vet for antibiotics and, if necessary, fluid replacement.

 12) Eye Problems

-There are a few eye problems that your snake can have.
+There are a few eye problems that your snake could have.
 It could be a retained eye cap.
-Aside from that, though, your snake could have mites that specifically target the area around the eye.
+Aside from that, your snake could have mites that are specifically targeting the area around the eye.

-You can see them as small dark lumps lining the edge of their eye.
-Either this or a retained eye cap may cause inflammation, and should be rectified with bathing or antibiotics respectively.
+You can see them as small, dark lumps lining the edge of their eye.
+Either this or a retained eye cap may cause inflammation, and should be rectified with bathing or antibiotics.

-However, if you notice that your snake has cloudy eyes or your snake has blue eyes, this isn’t anything to worry about.
-This is a part of the shedding process called the blue phase.
+However, if you notice that your snake has cloudy eyes, or your snake has blue eyes, this isn’t anything to worry about.
+This is a part of the shedding process known as the ‘blue phase.’

-This is where a small amount of fluid collects between their old and new eye caps.
-It will clear up before their next shed, and won’t cause them any harm.
+This is where a small amount of fluid collects between the old and new eye caps.
+It will clear up before their next shed, and won’t cause any harm.

-Abscesses are small open wounds which any animal can get.
+Abscesses are small open wounds that any animal can get.
 They’re lumps that are filled with pus, which is a mixture of white blood cells and bacteria.

 They’re a sign that the body is trying to fight off a bacterial infection that’s attacking your body through an open wound.
-They are often a symptom of something like sepsis or external trauma.
-Abscesses may also be attacked by fungal infections.
+They are often a symptom of sepsis or external trauma.
+Abscesses may be attacked by fungal infections.

-Your vet may need to analyze the contents of the abscess to identify what exactly is causing them before issuing the precise, correct medication necessary to treat it.
+Your vet may need to analyze the contents of the abscess to identify what is causing them before issuing the correct medication necessary to treat it.

 14) Injuries from Prey

 Live prey items can hurt your snake.
-While they’re much smaller than your snake, they still have claws, and they still have teeth.
-And when a rat or mouse is fighting for their life, they can give a snake some real injuries.
+While they’re much smaller than your snake, they still have claws and teeth.
+And when a rat or mouse is fighting for its life, it can cause injury to a snake.

 That’s one of the reasons why snakes in the wild have much shorter lifespans.
 Injuries include scratches and scrapes, as well as deep bites.
 These most commonly affect the head area and the eyes, since the snake has to try and bite its prey.

-If they’re hungry, they’ll attack your snake and try to eat it.
-This, of course, can result in severe injury.
-The easiest way to avoid injuries from prey is to feed your snake pre-killed prey.
-If they do have injuries, treat them with antibiotics.
+The easiest way to avoid injuries from live food is to feed your snake pre-killed prey.
+If your snake has injuries, treat them with antibiotics.

-Snakes can experience burns.
-They don’t have a sensitive nervous system like we do, which means that they can get burnt without realizing.
-This happens if you have a heat mat or heat rock that’s either set too high or is malfunctioning.
+Snakes don’t have a sensitive nervous system like humans, which means that they can get burnt without realizing it.
+This happens if you have a heat rock that’s malfunctioning, for example.

-You can tell if your snake is burnt because their underside will be pink or red.
+You can tell if your snake is burnt because its underside will be pink or red.
 You may also notice blisters and open wounds that you can’t explain.
-If your snake has burns, you should either apply a topical antibiotic or take them to the vet for treatment.
+If your snake has got burns, you should apply a topical antibiotic.

 16) Vomiting or Regurgitation

-Vomiting and regurgitation are two different things.
-Vomiting is where an animal brings up food that has been partially digested in the stomach and even the small intestine.
+Vomiting is where an animal brings up food that has been partially digested in the stomach, and even the small intestine.
 Regurgitation is where the animal brings up food that hasn’t reached its stomach yet.

-Vomiting, however, is serious.
-It’s a sign of serious illness in snakes.
+Vomiting is a more serious issue.
 If your snake is vomiting, it could be because of parasitic, viral or bacterial infections.
 It may be a symptom of less common problems such as liver or kidney failure, or tumors.

 17) Inclusion Body Disease